 Please see the Hepatitis C Testing Technologies Visual Resource to view an illustrative overview of these different types of hepatitis technologies.

 We started by developing the New Testing Technologies for HIV, Hepatitis C, and Syphilis Testing Self-Testing & Beyond – The BC Context primer.
 This was developed to provide BC community-based organizations (CBOs) an overview of the up-and-coming STBBI testing technologies prior to conducting a BC testing needs assessment.
 Please read the blog post here and the primer (in PDF format) here.

 PAN conducted a needs assessment in July/August 2020 with its members and allies on their thoughts about new testing technologies and how it may impact their organizations and clients/members.
-Once the analysis of this assessment is complete, we will provide an update .
-We will also use these findings to develop a work plan to support the work of CBOs during the rollout of HIV self-testing and to explore other testing work in the province.
+Please check out the report and summary document.
+PAN will use these findings to develop a work plan to support the work of CBOs during the rollout of HIV self-testing and to explore other testing work in the province.
 Other provinces will similarly be conducting needs assessments and supporting CBOs as HIV self-testing becomes available across the country.